eficode-academy/terraform-fundamentals/03-Implementing Remote State Management.md

 #### Setting Up `backend.tf`

-Navigate to the directory `Create and Manage Resources with Terraform`.
+Navigate to the directory `Implementing Remote state management`.

 Inside, you will find the `start` subdirectory.
 All necessary configurations and files for hosting the static website on azure are present.
 An empty file named `backend.tf` is present among them .
 This file will be used to configure your remote backend.